yoel0/Project-One-EVOBeast/README.md

 ## Special Shouout's to my DevFamily

-- Brenden, for contributing Randomized Movement Theory, creating our own pseudo movement function!
+- Brenden, for contributing Randomized Movement Theory, creating our own pseudo movement function!<br>
   [BrandenGoldenberg](https://github.com/BGoldenberg161)

 - Anthony, I honestly view this man as a Teacher who has thaught me and helped me through the toughest of mental road blocks, the way he views code, defines it and reads it is beyond me, If programming languages had an awakened state this indvidual has most certainly opened up that box and has two hands in it. <br>
   [AnthonyGregis](https://github.com/anthonygregis)

-- Sameh, a Bull in a China shop, he shakes sheets of code like a lunchable, love you bro.
+- Sameh, a Bull in a China shop, he shakes sheets of code like a lunchable, love you bro.<br>
   [SamehYasser](https://github.com/kinawy)

-- Shane, a brother in every sense of the word, whenever self doubt kicks in this beautiful soul kicks back.
+- Shane, a brother in every sense of the word, whenever self doubt kicks in this beautiful soul kicks back.<br>
   [ShaneBendak](https://github.com/SLBendak)